-As the global importance of East Asia grows and its cultural identities are asserted ever more strongly, scholars in many fields are recognizing the vital importance of studying Buddhism and East Asian religions.
-Scholarship over the past decade has yielded a much richer understanding of both historical and contemporary religious phenomena, partly thanks to the discovery of texts and artefacts, and increased opportunities for ethnographic observation.
-Despite these advances, many of the disciplinary divisions that have configured the modern academy continue to act as barriers to innovative research on Buddhism and East Asian religions.
+As the global importance of East Asia grows and its cultural identities are asserted ever more strongly, scholars in many fields are recognizing the vital importance of studying Buddhism and East Asian Religions.
+Scholarship over the past decade has yielded a much richer understanding of both historical and contemporary religious phenomena, partly thanks to the discovery of texts and artifacts, and increased opportunities for ethnographic observation.
+Despite these advances, many of the disciplinary divisions that have configured the modern academy continue to act as barriers to innovative research on Buddhism and East Asian Religions.
 Scholars trained in different disciplines and housed in different departments at academic institutions continue to work in relative isolation, with few able or willing to address their subjects from different disciplinary perspectives.
 Similarly, despite the relative ease of communication and transportation in facilitating dialogue, cultural, linguistic, and geographic boundaries continue to separate academic communities between and within Europe, North America, and East Asia.
 The gulf dividing East Asian scholars from colleagues in Europe and North America is often perceived as particularly wide.
 While technology has begun to mitigate some of these challenges, the extensive and long-term collaboration this proposed network entails will help forge enduring professional connections among scholars of many disciplines who make their permanent academic homes at North American, European, and East Asian institutions.

-- Peking University (China);
+- Peking University, China

-- Princeton University (USA);
+- Princeton University, USA

-- University of British Columbia (Canada);
+- University of British Columbia (UBC), Canada

-- University of Cambridge (UK);
+- University of Cambridge, UK

-- University of Hamburg (Germany) ;
+- University of Hamburg, Germany

-- University of Oxford (UK);
+- University of Oxford, UK

-- Yale University (USA)
+- Yale University, USA

-- Visiting professorships for senior scholar affiliated with a university in China or another Chinese-speaking country or region, enabling him or her to spend three to twelve months in this partner university in Europe or North America.
+- Visiting professorships for senior scholars affiliated with a university in China or another Chinese-speaking country or region, enabling him or her to spend three to twelve months in this partner university in Europe or North America.
 There, he or she will regularly interact with the faculty and students working on Buddhism and East Asian cultures, in the form of weekly or biweekly meetings with them.
 These meetings will include reading one or one group of East Asian religious texts, as well as several public lectures.